-Robert Mapplethorpe (November 4, 1946 - March 9, 1989) was an American photographer, famous for his large-scale, highly-stylized black & white portraits and photos of flowers and other objects.
+Robert Mapplethorpe (November 4, 1946 - March 9, 1989) was an American photographer, famous for his large-scale, highly-stylised black and white portraits and photos of flowers and other objects.
 The frank, erotic nature of some of his later work triggered a more general controversy about the public funding of challenging (some would argue pornographic) artwork.

 Mapplethorpe was born and grew up in Floral Park, Long Island.
 He received a B.F.A. from Pratt Institute in Brooklyn, where he produced artwork in a variety of media.
 Mapplethorpe took his first photographs soon thereafter, using a Polaroid camera.
 In the mid-1970s, he acquired a large-format press camera and began taking photographs of a wide circle of friends and acquaintances, including artists, composers, socialites, pornographic film stars, and visitors to the underground sex clubs.
 During the 1980s, his photographs became more refined with an emphasis on formal beauty.
 He concentrated on statuesque male and female nudes, delicate flower still lifes, and formal portraits of artists and celebrities.
 Mapplethorpe was a great networker, never losing a chance to promote his work, and never failing to invite all his acquaintances to his gallery openings.